LiterallyUniqueLogin/ukbiobank_strs/snpstr/README.txt

 as a txt file
 This table is referred to as supplementary dataset 2 (not supplementary table
 3) in the paper link above.

+igsr_samples.tsv contains information about the samples in this haplotype panel.
+It was downloaded from the 1000 genomes project data portal main page (https://www.internationalgenome.org/data-portal/sample) clicking on the "Download the list" button

+eur.samples contains the sample ids of the european descent samples in the 1000 genomes population.
+Produced via awk 'BEGIN { FS = "\t" } {if ($6=="EUR") { print($1); } }' igsr_samples.tsv | \
+	sort > eur.sample